 How to Make the Perfect Oolong Matcha Latte

-Use ceremonial or jasmine oolong matcha for a silkier, more refined mouthfeel, or culinary-grade for a bolder, more pronounced tea flavor — there’s no wrong choice.
+Use ceremonial or jasmine oolong matcha for a smoother, more refined cup, or culinary-grade for a bolder, more pronounced flavor.
+There’s no wrong choice.

 Oolong Matcha Latte (7-9 oz latte)